Lifelong Reinforcement Learning with Modulating Masks: Introduction

-Surprisingly, while the application of masks has been tested extensively in CL for classification, very little is known on their effectiveness in LRL.
-This study introduces the use of masks with policy optimization algorithms, specifically PPO \citep{schulman2017ppo} and IMPALA \citep{espeholt2018impala}.
+Surprisingly, while the application of masks has been tested extensively in LSL for classification, very little is known on their effectiveness in LRL.
+Also, the current mask methods lack the ability of exploit knowledge from previously learned task (forward transfer), since each mask is derived independently.
+This study introduces the use of directly learned masks with policy optimization algorithms, specifically PPO \citep{schulman2017ppo} and IMPALA \citep{espeholt2018impala}.
 We explore (1) the effectiveness of masks to maximize lifelong learning evaluation metrics, and (2) the suitability of masks to reuse knowledge and accelerate learning (forward transfer).
-To demonstrate the first point, we test the approach on RL curricula with the Minigrid environment \citep{gym_minigrid}, the CT-graph \citep{soltoggio2019ctgraph}, Metaworld \citep{yu2020meta}, and ProcGen \citep{cobbe2020procgen}, and assess the lifelong learning metrics \citep{new2022lifelong, baker2023} when learning multiple tasks in sequence.
+To demonstrate the first point, we test the approach on RL curricula with the Minigrid environment \citep{gym_minigrid}, the CT-graph \citep{soltoggio2019ctgraph, soltoggio2023ctgraph}, Metaworld \citep{yu2020meta}, and ProcGen \citep{cobbe2020procgen}, and assess the lifelong learning metrics \citep{new2022lifelong, baker2023} when learning multiple tasks in sequence.
 To demonstrate the second point, we exploit linear combinations of masks and investigate learning with curricula in which tasks have similarities and measure the forward transfer.
+The investigation of the second point gives rise to the understanding of the effectiveness of mask knowledge reuse in RL, the initial parameter configuration ideal for mask reuse, and the benefits obtained when task curriculum grow in complexity or contains interfering tasks.
+The proposed method assumes a task oracle, but the assumption can be eliminated through the introduction of task detection methods into the system as discussed in Section \ref{sec:discussion}.
 To ensure reproducibility, the hyper-parameters for the experiments are reported in Appendix \ref{apndx:hyperparameters}.
 The code is published at \url{https://github.com/dlpbc/mask-lrl}.

-{\bf Contributions.} This study introduces the use of modulating masks in LRL.
-In particular, we employ masks to learn curricula of RL tasks and assess lifelong learning metrics and forward transfer for both discrete and continuous problems.
-We show that (1) modulating masks are effective in LRL because they maximize lifelong learning metrics when they operate in combination with RL algorithms such as PPO and IMPALA; (2) the gradient search on parameters of a linear combination of masks results in the acceleration of learning of new tasks when such new tasks share properties with previously learned tasks.
+{\bf Contributions.} To the best of our knowledge, this is the first study to (1) introduce learned modulating masks in LRL and show competitive advantage with respect to well established LRL methods (2) show the exploitation and the composition of previously learned knowledge in a LRL setup with learned modulating masks.
+In addition to a baseline masking approach with independent mask search, we introduced two new incremental mask composition approaches (LC and BLC) with different initialization of linear combination parameters.
+The analysis reveals different properties in the exploitation of previous knowledge while learning new tasks, either favoring knowledge re-use or exploration.